CrawlingRelsa/WebGL-GettingStarted-Project/README.md

 # WebGL-GettingStarted-Project
 Project configured for webgl development (using typescript/javascript).
-The project is already set to webgl2.
+The project is set to webgl2.

 ## Requirements